3 Expert Tips to Stop Your Cat Toileting Outside Their Litter Tray

 Cats feel vulnerable when they are toileting, so will avoid an area that seems too threatening.
 Cats NEED to feel safe where they toilet.
 So, the location of a litter tray should be carefully considered.

 Avoid areas that are loud, busy, or strong smelling as these can be extremely off-putting.
 Cats also tend to not like wide open spaces and much like us prefer privacy when they do their business.
-So, consider placing your cat litter tray in the corner of a less well-used room.
-For example: the corner of a bathroom.
+So, consider placing your cat litter tray in the corner of a less well-used room, for example in the corner of a bathroom.

 Keep the Tray Clean